Couple has ‘pop-up’ wedding at Indiana coffee shop without permission

 However, the post said their plan for the day was disrupted when “a full bridal and groomsmen party, a wedding officiant and patrons” took over the coffee shop, scattering gifts and personal items like coats and purses throughout the establishment.

-Mansion Society’s team wrote that it had “zero knowledge” of the wedding prior to its start.
+Mansion Society’s team wrote that it had “zero knowledge” of the wedding before its start.
 The wedding party consisted of 20-30 people, per the coffee shop’s Facebook post.

 Wedding attendees blocked the coffee shop’s entrance, preventing other customers from coming in, and asked employees to take their coats and purses.
 Mansion Society management reported that the wedding party even blocked the business’ parking lot by “lining cars along the entrance valet style,” instead of using the designated spaces.